 Mirrors and dry erase markers with glass beads: a drawing activity and fine motor fun for toddlers and preschoolers.

 Sometimes we do an activity and I get so excited about it I can’t wait to share it with you.
 I’ve felt that way all day today!
-You may know how much I love setting up activities on a mirrored surface.
+You may know how much I love doing mirror play activities with the hooligans.
 The kids just love exploring and creating when they can see their reflection and the refection of the items they’re playing with.
 It’s also really fun for the kids to look down and see the ceiling or the sky – something that they’d normally have to look up to see.
 Playing on a mirror gives a new perspective to the world around you .

 This morning, we were doing something new with our mirrors.
 We were drawing on the mirrors with dry erase markers and decorating them with colourful glass beads!
 And it. was. cool.